• Home/Musings

 Give Peace a Chance.
 This morning in Baton Rouge, six more law enforcement officers shot.
 Three, fatally.
 How many more must die before we stop the madness?

 What has become of our America?
 Too many divides.
 Too much finger pointing.
 Too much “Us vs. Them.”
-Too many people who feel like their voices aren’t being heard, […]
+Too many people who feel like their voices aren’t being heard, that […]

 How is it possible to feel like your heart is breaking and be incredibly uplifted all in the same moment?
 This afternoon, I had the good fortune to see Gleason, […]